tdeck/teambot/README.md

 At Square, we have a lot of teams that make heavy use of slack.
 Each team owns a few different services, so people might hang around in the team's channel to get updates or ask questions.
 However, this makes it difficult to use @channel or @here to contact just your team.
 By setting up teambot as a bot whose name is "team", you can notify your team with @team.

-Teambot is my personal project. **We have been using it at Square for three months.
-At last count, 39 teams are using teambot.** Despite its simplicity, it has only broken once during a slack outage.
+Teambot is my personal project. **We have been using it at Square for over a year.
+At last count, 90 different team channels are using teambot.** Despite its simplicity, it has only broken once during a slack outage.
 I tend to just forget it's running.

 Setting up the bot
 ------------------